-In conjunction with faculty, Residence Life supports six language houses that represent six modern languages: French, German, Russian, Spanish, Chinese, and Arabic.
+In conjunction with faculty, the residence life office supports six language houses that represent six modern languages: French, German, Russian, Spanish, Chinese, and Arabic.
 While Arabic House is open to incoming students, only returning students may apply to live in the other language houses.

 Reed College brings eight language scholars to campus each year.
 Each language house is supported by at least one language scholar who is a native speaker of one of the six languages (French, Spanish, German, Russian, Chinese, and Arabic).